xyproto/algernon/README.md

 * No external dependencies, only pure Go.
 * Requires Go 1.11 or later, or GCC 9.2 or later (`gccgo`).

+Q&A
+---

+Q:

+> What is the benefit of using this?
+In what scenario would this excel?
+Thanks. -- [mtw@HN](https://news.ycombinator.com/item?id=19583144).

+A:

+> Good question.
+I'm not sure if it excels in any scenario.
+There are specialized web servers that excel at caching or at raw performance.
+There are dedicated backends for popular front-end toolkits like Vue or React.
+There are dedicated editors that excel at editing and previewing Markdown, or HTML.
+>
+> I guess the main benefit is that Algernon covers a lot of ground, with a minimum of configuration, while being powerful enough to have a plugin system and support for programming in Lua.
+There is an auto-refresh feature that uses Server Sent Events, when editing Markdown or web pages.
+There is also support for the latest in Web technologies, like HTTP/2, QUIC and TLS 1.3.
+The caching system is decent.
+And the use of Go ensures that also smaller platforms like NetBSD and systems like Raspberry Pi are covered.
+There are no external dependencies, so Algernon can run on any system that Go can support.
+>
+> The main benefit is that is is versatile, fresh, and covers many platforms and use cases.
+>
+> For a more specific description of a potential benefit, a more specific use case would be needed.

 Utilities
 ---------
 * Comes with the `alg2docker` utility, for creating Docker images from Algernon web applications (`.alg` files).
 * [http2check](https://github.com/xyproto/http2check) can be used for checking if a web server is offering [HTTP/2](https://tools.ietf.org/html/rfc7540).

 Installation
 ------------------